Minerva Analytics (Manifest) has been a voluntary signatory of the FRC’s Stewardship Code since its launch in 2010.

 - Electronic voting software and administration

-Manifest does not publish “cookie cutter voting recommendations“.
+Minerva does not publish “cookie cutter voting recommendations“.
 Our clients each have their own bespoke governance and voting policies.
-Manifest provides customised guidance and analysis which complements investors own policies and procedures.
+Minerva provides customised guidance and analysis which complements investors own policies and procedures.

 Our scope is global, covering 90% of the world’s free-float adjusted market capitalisation quoted companies.

 Minerva analyses companies in the context of local stock exchange listing standards, company law and best practice guidelines set by either investors or standards bodies.
 In the United Kingdom we take account of inter-alia: